dmfow/CheatSheets/Windows.md

 diskpart
 list disk

-# ------- Do this command with care, or you can crash end erase you computer ------------
+# ------- Do this command with care, or you can crash and erase you computer ------------
 # !
 # !
 select disk X (exchange X to your disk number in the "list disk")